matthewgraybosch/matthewgraybosch.com/_posts/2021-06-29-zoom-no-substitute-for-in-person-interactions.md

 [External validation is a trap.][9]
 If you grow too dependent on what others think of you and how they feel about you, you risk becoming a doormat or a tyrant.
 You may bend over backwards for others, trying to please them so that they'll love you, or seek power over them so that they have no choice but to please *you*.

 Instead, I prefer to cultivate an old-fashioned virtue called [self-reliance][10].
 Rather than needing people, I would prefer to be able to enjoy their company without being dependent on them.

-I'd rather be a cat than a dog.

 > You might have the best presentation in the world.
 It will feel like a failure.